kidwithahalo/Fun_py_projects/Building system with openAI API/readME.md

 ## Building system with OpenAI API
-We build customer service for query resolution and interaction using openai free API calls.
+We build customer service for query resolution and interaction using openai free API.
 <br>
 We check out input and output flags using moderation API and thereafter proceed from there.